leberwurstsaft/FontAwesome-for-iOS/README.md

 FontAwesome-for-iOS
 ===================

-**Now Updated to FontAwesome 3.0** (see differences at http://htmlpreview.github.com/?https://github.com/leberwurstsaft/BButton/blob/master/FontAwesomeIcons.html)
+**Now Updated to FontAwesome ~~3.0~~ 3.1.1** (see differences and all new icons at http://htmlpreview.github.com/?https://github.com/leberwurstsaft/BButton/blob/master/FontAwesomeIcons.html)

 FontAwesome fixed to have correct (at least much better) vertical alignment in iOS UILabel